Buro Happold: History

-In 2007 Buro Happold became a limited liability partnership, and in 2008 appointed 18 new partners.
-In 2018 the practice appointed an additional 13 partners.
+In 2007, Buro Happold became a limited liability partnership, and in 2008 appointed 18 new partners.
+In 2018, the practice appointed an additional 13 partners.

-The firm is a limited liability partnership with 60 partners and 1,700 employees.
+As of 2019, it had 87 partners and over 2,500 employees.

 Projects

 Lightweight structures

 In 1973, before the founding of Buro Happold, Edmund Happold, Ian Liddell, Vera Straka, Peter Rice and Michael Dickson established a lightweight structures research laboratory corresponding to Frei Otto's similar research institute at the university of Stuttgart.
 Ted Happold was the first to introduce ethylenetetrafluoroethylene (ETFE) as a cladding material, and the outcomes of the research carried out by the laboratory led to the development of the designs for the Mannheim Multihall gridshell and a number of landmark fabric structures in the Middle East and the UK, allowing the new building forms to become generally accepted by architects and clients.